carsonwlee/HJ_Lift_Calculator/README.md

 Lift increases are calculated as percentages:
 - Increase from VREF: ((L_adjusted / L_vref) - 1) × 100
 - Increase from Minimum Flying Speed: ((L_adjusted / L_min) - 1) × 100

+### 3. Angle of Attack Calculations
+The calculator estimates the Angle of Attack (AOA) at different speeds:
+- At minimum flying speed (maximum AOA)
+- At VREF speed (reduced AOA)
+- At adjusted approach speed (further reduced AOA)

+The AOA is calculated based on the relationship between lift coefficient and velocity:
+- Maximum AOA is 15° at minimum flying speed
+- AOA decreases with the square of the velocity ratio

 ## Technical Implementation